shibisuriya/snake-loader/README.md

 # Snake Spinner

 A progress-spinner that transforms into a snake game when the user interacts with it.
+[Live demo.](https://shibisuriya.github.io/snake-loader/)

 <center>